Trekking as a Single Female in Nepal

 by Marise Denault

-The first decision when deciding to trek in Nepal is whether you prefer to walk solo or to have a local accompany you along the way, for example, a guide and/or porter, or to join a group.
+The first decision when deciding to go trekking as a single female in Nepal is whether you prefer to walk solo or to have a local accompany you along the way, for example, a guide and/or porter, or to join a group.

 The Annapurna and Solo-Khumbu (Everest) regions are ideal areas to embark upon a solo-trekking trip for a number of reasons; (1) they are used to catering to solo trekkers and are therefore safer and easier to navigate, (2) there are many family-owned teahouses where you will often find women-friendly environments, (3) there will likely be other women to meet along the trail.
 Other trekking regions will probably have a few negatives that you should consider before heading off.